 3. Vishram Singh’s Textbook of Anatomy

-Vishram Singh is the second most widely followed book, after BDC.
+Vishram Singh is the second most widely followed book for Gross Anatomy, after BDC.
 It has slightly lesser content than BDC.
 Nevertheless, both these books are exam-oriented.
 They’re more or less, very similar.

 4. Netter’s Atlas